-North Derbyshire 21C JoinedUpCare - Community Hubs CONFIDENTIAL - Working draft not for onward distribution Understanding the Health and Wellbeing Gap
+North Derbyshire 21C JoinedUpCare - Community Hubs CONFIDENTIAL - Working draft not for onward distribution

 Across Derbyshire there are a number of communities where the health and wellbeing gap is greatest...

 Most deprived wards across Derbyshire

 Across Derbyshire the most deprived 10% of wards were identified against four indicators i) Male Life Expectancy ii) Female Life Expectancy iii) Limiting Long Term Illness iv) Income Deprivation.
 Theses wards together with the number of indicators against which they are in the bottom decile is shown below...